| 1300 |

 John II. |

-| 1359 |
+1359 |

-May (?): Chaucer
+May (?):

-Gaunt becomes Duke of Lancaster.
 November 3: Chaucer

-| 1360 |
+1360 |

 Chaucer

-captured by French soldiers.
 King Edward III contributes

-funding to help pay Chaucer's ransom of sixteen pounds.
+funding to help pay Chaucer's ransom of sixteen pounds

 Chaucer carries letters to England

-from Calais for Lionel, earl of Ulster.
+from Calais to England for Lionel, earl of Ulster,

 Treaty of Bretigny ends the first